arbody17/assignment-3/docs/technical-documentation.md

-# 🌐 Personal Portfolio
+# 🌐 Personal Portfolio – Assignment 3

 A personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
+This version (Assignment 3) expands the project with **API integrations**, **advanced logic**, enhanced **state management**, and a more polished and dynamic user experience.

-It showcases my projects, skills, and contact information in a modern, interactive, and responsive layout.
+The website showcases my projects, skills, and contact information through a modern, interactive, and fully responsive design.

 ---

 ## ✨ Features

+### 🎨 UI & Interactivity
-- 📱 **Responsive Design** — Uses CSS Grid and Flexbox for smooth adaptability across all devices.
+- 📱 **Responsive Design** — Built using CSS Grid & Flexbox for full compatibility across phones, tablets, and desktops.
-- 🌗 **Dark/Light Theme Toggle** — Switches instantly and saves user preference using `localStorage`.
+- 🌗 **Dark/Light Theme Toggle** — Saves user preference using `localStorage` so the website remembers your theme.
-- ⌨️ **Typing & Deleting Animation** — Dynamic greeting that loops motivational messages and personalized name display.
+- ⌨️ **Typing & Deleting Animation** — Dynamic greeting message with looping motivational phrases and personalized name support.
-- 😎 **Personalized Greeting** — Stores the visitor’s name locally and updates the greeting dynamically.
+- 😎 **Personalized Greeting** — Stores the visitor’s name and updates the greeting instantly on the next visit.
-- 📧 **Email Validation & Suggestions** — Validates email format and provides quick domain suggestions (e.g., `@gmail.com`, `@hotmail.com`).
-- 😂 **Funny “Message Sent” Popup** — Displays a success message with a friendly joke after submitting the contact form.
-- 🧭 **Smooth Scroll-to-Top Arrow** — Instantly scrolls back to the top of the page when clicked.
-- 💡 **Read More/Less Toggle** — Expands or collapses the “About” section interactively.
+- 💡 **Read More / Read Less Toggle** — Expands or collapses the About Me section smoothly.
-- 🖼️ **Project Card Hover Animations** — Interactive cards that highlight upon hovering.
+- 🖼️ **Improved Project Cards** — Hover animations, larger images, better spacing, and featured-card design when filtering.
+- 🔝 **Scroll-to-Top Button** — Quickly returns the user to the top of the page.

+### 🧠 Logic & State Management
+- 🔎 **Project Filtering & Sorting** — Filter by category (Web, AI, Research) and sort by newest/oldest using `data-*` attributes.
+- 💾 **Saved Preferences** — Filter & sort selections are saved using `localStorage`.
+- ⏱️ **Time-on-Site Timer** — Shows how long a visitor has been on the website.
+- 👣 **Visit Counter** — Counts how many times the visitor has opened the website.

+### 🌍 External API Integrations
+- 🐙 **GitHub API Integration** — Displays my latest repositories with description, stars count, and update date.
+- 💬 **Inspirational Quote Box** — Fetches a random quote from a quotes API.
+  - If the API fails, the site automatically uses a **local fallback quote**, ensuring reliability.
+- 🔁 **“New Quote” Button** — Allows the user to refresh and load another quote instantly.

+### 📧 Contact Form
+- ✔️ **Email Validation** using regular expressions
+- 📩 **Smart Domain Suggestions** such as `@gmail.com`, `@hotmail.com`, `@outlook.com`
+- 😂 **Funny Popup** after submitting the form, adding a friendly and fun touch

 ---

 ## 📂 Folder Structure